Pain Management

 • Transitional pain clinics are short-term outpatient services that manage pain before and after surgery to prevent acute pain from becoming chronic.
 Currently available at Vancouver Coastal Health and Providence Health sites.

-• Referral to Chronic Pain Clinic
+• Referral to Chronic Pain Clinic - find local clinics on Pathways BC.

 References